 Welcome to The Farm Byron Bay!

 We're big on sustainable farming and getting back to traditional methods of growing food for the community.
 We’re 100% spray and chemical free.
-Our ultimate goal is to Grow, Feed and Educate, and The Farm provides a space for all of these elements to come together with our farm residents, Three Blue Ducks Restaurant & Cafe, The Bread Social, Flowers at The Farm, and Fork in The field.
-We also have Milkwood Permaculture courses, Yoga and Cross Fit Training with Strength Evolution!
+Our ultimate goal is to Grow, Feed and Educate, and The Farm provides a space for all of these elements to come together with our farm residents, Three Blue Ducks Restaurant & Cafe, The Bread Social, Flowers at The Farm, Milkwood Permaculture courses and Farm Yoga.

 There's lots to do and see, so come and say hi, take a wander around the place and check out our farm animals, stroll past our paddocks and treat yourself to something nourishing from the café and farm shop.